vasilev/docker-image-palemoon/README.md

 `Dockerfile` to create a [Docker](https://www.docker.com/) container image with [Pale Moon](https://www.palemoon.org) for Linux.

+The aim of this project is to provide the ability to surf a little bit more "anonymously" than in a browser installed directly into the host system.

 The image uses [X11](http://www.x.org) and [Pulseaudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) unix domain sockets on the host to enable audio support in Pale Moon.
 These components are available out of the box on pretty much any modern linux distribution.

 # Getting started